-Some important implementation notes regarding DDSI-RTPS discovery in OpenDDS are as follows:
+Some important implementation notes regarding RTPS discovery in OpenDDS are as follows:

 - 1. Domain IDs should be between 0 and 231 (inclusive) due to the way UDP ports are assigned to domain IDs.
 In each OpenDDS process, up to 120 domain participants are supported in each domain. - 2.
-OpenDDS's multicast transport (IP Multicast Transport Configuration Options) does not work with RTPS Discovery due to the way GUIDs are assigned (a warning will be issued if this is attempted).
+The Multicast Transport does not work with RTPS Discovery due to the way GUIDs are assigned (a warning will be issued if this is attempted).

-The OMG DDSI-RTPS specification details several properties that can be adjusted from their defaults that influence the behavior of DDSI-RTPS discovery.
-Those properties, along with options specific to OpenDDS's RTPS Discovery implementation, are listed below.
+The OMG RTPS specification details several properties that can be adjusted from their defaults that influence the behavior of RTPS discovery.
+Those properties, along with options specific to OpenDDS's RTPS discovery implementation, are listed below.